u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/reordering_rules.rst

    :alt: Set the Product Type as Storable.

 Next, click on the :guilabel:`Inventory` tab and select one or more routes from the :guilabel:`Routes` section.
-Doing so tells Odoo which route to use to replenish the product.
+Doing so tells Thrive Bureau ERP which route to use to replenish the product.

 .. image:: reordering_rules/select-routes.png
    :align: center